Houdini 21.0 Nodes Copernicus nodes

 Amplitude

-The scale of the noise, which the node applies before the Center adjustment.
+The amount by which to multiply the noise, which the node applies before the Center adjustment.

 Note

-Layers can store negative numbers and values above one, so this may result in out-of-bounds values.
+Layers can store negative numbers and values above 1, so this may result in out-of-bounds values.
 You can use a Clamp COP to enforce the range afterwards.

 Center